rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Mental processes involved in writing code are such a fascinating and broad subject.
 I am taking only a very narrow path through it.
-I am planning another high level post to discuss programming from a different but relevant angle, it will be about empirical and deductive approaches to coding.
+I am planning another high level post to discuss programming from a different but relevant angle, it will be about empirical and deductive aspects of working with code.
-I believe these 2 approaches come with different mindsets and impact our cognitive loads in interesting ways.
+I believe these 2 aspects impact our cognitive loads in interesting ways.
 So, this post will focus on cognitive challenges caused by code.
-The next post will focus on the human aspect.
+The next post will focus more on a human aspect.

 This post reflects on my personal observations accumulated over 27 years of professional programming work, augmented by a few years of academic teaching.
 I am not a psychologist, these are observations of a coder.

 ## That dreaded YAML

 I am perusing thousands of lines in Infrastructure as Code (IAC) yaml files.
 I am looking at an already refactored and improved version.
 It is a lot of templated _YAML_ of k8s configuration at my work.
 The underlying reason for the complexity is the PL itself[^yaml].
 Did the refactor break things?
 Of course it did.
 Complexity has consequences.
-We fixed all the issues with lots of trial and error.
+With some effort, the issues were fixed.
 This is how things are, there is nothing we can do about it.
 There isn't?

 I want to contrast _YAML_ with a configuration language called [_add_blank_target Dhall](https://dhall-lang.org/) (one of my favorites).
 To use _Dhall_ you may need to adjust to a Haskell-like syntax, maybe learn a few new concepts (like ADTs), think about configuration that uses lambda expressions.
 The return on the investment are Dhall safety features.